pytest-dev/pytest/doc/en/deprecations.rst

 .. versionremoved:: 4.0

-:meth:`_pytest.python.Metafunc.addcall` was a precursor to the current parametrized mechanism.
+:meth:`_pytest.python.Metafunc.addcall` was a precursor to the current parameterized mechanism.
 Users should use :meth:`_pytest.python.Metafunc.parametrize` instead.

 Example: